 What is a small Facebook budget to start off with?

-This does depend from client to client, but for the majority of our clients (who are businesses with a professional service targeting other businesses) we recommend around £300 to £500 (or $300 to $500) as a good starting point.
+This does depend from client to client, but for the majority of our clients we recommend spending at least $500-$1,000/month to begin with.

 What should you spend your Facebook budget on?

 When you’re creating a Facebook paid advertising campaign you’ll see lots of different ways you can spend your money.
 You can increase your traffic, video views, engagement and leads.

 My recommendation is to focus on what will bring you the best results.

 In most cases, that is more leads.

 So in your Facebook campaign, choose “Lead Generation” or “Conversions” as your campaign goal.

 Then, focus on creating an offer where you give away a highly valuable free piece of content, in return for your potential clients contact details (such as their name and email) to generate leads.